 When I play chess, I like to make an aggressive chess opening and one of my favorite openings is the Queen’s Gambit.
 However, this topic is extremely big and I decided to talk about only the Queen’s Gambit Declined in this article.
 The second part of this article is the Queen’s Gambit Accepted.
-Great chess players, at international level, such as Capablanca, Rubinstein, Bernstein, Smyslov, Korchnoi, Tal, Karpov and the great Garry Kasparov included in their repertoire the Queen’s Gambit.
+Great chess players, at international levels, such as Capablanca, Rubinstein, Bernstein, Smyslov, Korchnoi, Tal, Karpov and the great Garry Kasparov included in their repertoire the Queen’s Gambit.
 Let’s see the Queen’s Gambit Declined.

 The Basic Moves and Player Objectives on Queen’s Gambit Declined